Package Torello.HTML

 This method will calculate the "Maximum" and "Minimum" depth for a particular HTML Tag.
 The Max-Depth just means the number of Maximum-Number of Opening HTML Element Opening Tags were found, before a matching closing version of the same Element is encountered.
 For instance: <DIV ...><DIV ..> Some Page</DIV></DIV> has a maximum depth of '2'.
 This means there is a point in the vectorized-html where there are 2 successive divider elements that are opened, before even one has been closed.

-ALSO NOTE: This maximum and minimum depth count will not pay any attention to whether HTML open and close tags "enclose each-other" or are "interleaved."
-The actual mechanics of the for-loop performing the count shall hopefully explain the computation, in the included hilited java source-code below.
+This maximum and minimum depth count will not pay any attention to whether HTML open and close tags "enclose each-other" or are "interleaved."
+The actual mechanics of the for-loop which calculaties the count shall hopefully explain this computation clearly enough.
+This may be viewed in this method's hilited source-code, below.

 Parameters: